FasterXML/jackson-modules-java8/README.md

 and either include versions directly, OR, preferably, import [Jackson BOM](../../../jackson-bom) that will specify consistent version set.

+Note that the parent project -- `jackson-modules-java8` -- is ONLY used as parent pom by individual "child" modules, and DOES NOT have dependencies on them.
+This means that you should not depend on it as that will not include child modules.

 ### Registering modules

 ```java